rwblokzijl/Msc-thesis-EuroToken/thesis.md

 distributed currency that has the features necessary to serve the payment needs of the entire eurozone.
 In this chapter we go over the three main contributions EuroToken makes, their limitations and their possibilities for improvement.
-We then more generally discuss the ability of EuroToken to conform to the requirements set forward by the ECB and what issues are still left to address.
+We then, in more general terms, discuss the ability of EuroToken to conform to the requirements set forward by the ECB and what issues are still left to address.

 ## Trade-offs between anonymity and offline transactions

-EuroToken achieves offline transactions by making every transaction a signed statement by the sender that transfers their funds to the receiver.
+EuroToken achieves offline transactions by making every transaction a signed statement by the sender.
 This statement is cryptographically linked to the wallet of the sender and can be used by the receiver at any time to prove that the transaction happened.
-This allows us to hold the sender accountable to their statement.
+This allows us to hold the sender accountable to their statements.
 While we provide a mechanism for the receiver to ensure that the sender has the funds available, we do not provide a mechanism to prevent the sender from offline spending a second time.

 The main limitation of our method of offline transfers, and perhaps all methods of offline payments, is that double spending is only prevented and addressed